robwelan/be-a-react-dev-ws-01/content/blog/build-a-tik-tok-bio-in-chakra-ui-for-react/index.md

 meta_keywords:
   - typescript, content
 meta_description: >-
   This is a basic tutorial on making a Tik Tok Bio page - presumably on your own personal web site.
+Which would need to be Gatsby to be just like me.
+But does not need to be.
+Really.
 settings_include_in_fti: true
 settings_featured_image:
   alt: >-